Gdecessus/CSV_Manipulator/README.md

 #              Manipulation of CSV

-When tasked with manipulating a 30k + entries CSV based off a input or partial input in another column, the creation of this script was a must.
+When I tasked with manipulating a 30k + entries CSV based off a input or partial input in another column, the creation of this script was a must.
 Saved me hundreds of hours in my internship at Dublin City Council ICT department